nehSgnaiL/awesome-academic-phrase/README.md

 <sup>*[accessed on 5 Jul, 2024]*<sup/>

+#### An open letter to graduate students and other procrastinators: it’s time to write [(Dennis J. Hazelett, 2025)](https://doi.org/10.1038/s41587-025-02584-1)
+- "...
+  This letter is for the graduate student who has been asked by peers to begin writeup of a recent series of experiments.
+This person doesn't known where to begin and has received or absorbed a lot of free and [unsolicited](https://dictionary.cambridge.org/dictionary/english/unsolicited) advice — including what order to write in, how to arrange their office and schedule to maximize productivity, and perhaps some tips on self-care. ...
+But you may approach the act of writing science with [reluctance](https://dictionary.cambridge.org/dictionary/english/reluctance), as [nuisance](https://dictionary.cambridge.org/dictionary/english/nuisance) or [distraction](https://dictionary.cambridge.org/dictionary/english/distraction) from the 'real', hands-on, day-to-day work.
+  ..., it may seem at times an [insurmountable](https://dictionary.cambridge.org/dictionary/english/insurmountable) challenge to get started.
+  ...
+  Quite the opposite: scientific writing is an iterative process in which ideas become more [succinct](https://dictionary.cambridge.org/dictionary/english/succinct) and more [cogent](https://dictionary.cambridge.org/dictionary/english/cogent) each time you pass over them.
+  ...
+  All this really means is that there is no other way to tackle the largest tasks in life other than in the [increment](https://dictionary.cambridge.org/dictionary/english/increment) of work available to you, which may indeed be discouragingly small.
+But there is hope.
+  ...
+  The second hard truth I have for you is this: thinking about your project in this way is actually a form of [procrastination](https://dictionary.cambridge.org/dictionary/english/procrastination) — quite possibly the most damaging kind.
+The only kind of thinking that matters in science is structured thinking.
+The only way to give structure and substance to your thoughts is to write them down.
+Writing.
+Is.
+Thinking.
+  ..., Get as far away from these people as possible.
+Anyone can write; it just takes practice.
+Regardless of your situation, you can still write for yourself, and your voice is great. ...
+A rule of thumb is that your drafts should get shorter with each iteration.
+  ...
+  Another reason why reading is hard, especially when it comes to technical papers, is that the vast majority of them are poorly written.
+  ...
+  Sitting through a scientific talk is generally challenging, for the same reason that reading most papers is.
+They’re often prepared without much due given to the basic questions I posed at the beginning of this essay: what is it you mean to say, and to whom are you saying it?
+When you fail to communicate effectively, in any medium, you’ve wasted your time and that of others.
+Worse still, you’ve missed out on a precious opportunity to promote your work and that of your colleagues and mentors.
+The bottom line is: writing is the most essential activity of a scientist because without writing there is no thinking and no real opportunity for exchange in the marketplace of ideas.
+  "

+<sup>*[accessed on 24 Apr, 2025]*<sup/>

 #### Book
 #### The Book of Why: The New Science of Cause and Effect [(Judea Pearl and Dana Mackenzie, 2018)](https://en.wikipedia.org/wiki/The_Book_of_Why)
 - "Causal inference is all about taking this question seriously.
 It [posits](https://dictionary.cambridge.org/dictionary/english/posit) that the human brain is the most advanced tool ever [devised](https://dictionary.cambridge.org/dictionary/english/devise) for managing causes and effects.
-Our brains store an incredible amount of causal knowledge which, supplemented by data, we could [harness](https://dictionary.cambridge.org/dictionary/english/harness) to answer some of the most
-[pressing](https://dictionary.cambridge.org/dictionary/english/pressing) questions of our time.
+Our brains store an incredible amount of causal knowledge which, supplemented by data, we could [harness](https://dictionary.cambridge.org/dictionary/english/harness) to answer some of the most [pressing](https://dictionary.cambridge.org/dictionary/english/pressing) questions of our time.
 More ambitiously, once we really understand the logic behind causal thinking, we could [emulate](https://dictionary.cambridge.org/dictionary/english/emulate) it on modern computers and create an “artificial scientist.”
 This smart robot would discover yet unknown phenomena, find explanations to pending scientific [dilemmas](https://dictionary.cambridge.org/dictionary/english/dilemma), design new experiments, and continually extract more causal knowledge from the environment."

 <sup>*[recorded on 24 Nov, 2023]*<sup/>